UrbanLinks/AssetManagement/docs/AM Steps/ResidualLife.md

 **Nonlinear deterioration**
 Because assets usually deteriorate more rapidly as they age, nonlinear regressions for deterioration, such as assuming exponential deterioration, are commonly applied.

-For example, the Highway Pavement Management Application developed by Stantec and used by Alberta Transportation(https://doi.org/10.6135/ijprt.org.tw/2013.6(6).714) uses the following model to predict the International Roughness Index (IRI) of pavement sections
+For example, the [Highway Pavement Management Application developed by Stantec and used by Alberta Transportation](https://doi.org/10.6135/ijprt.org.tw/2013.6(6).714) uses the following model to predict the International Roughness Index (IRI) of pavement sections

 $$
 IRI = IRI_0 + e^{A - B \times C^{\ln(Age)}}